- A content audit helps you create a complete inventory of all your content.

 The insight you glean from your content audit helps you look at each piece of content individually and decide whether to keep it as is, improve it, consolidate it or remove it.

-A content audit uncovers common mistakes that are an ankle weight for your SEO performance.
+A content audit uncovers common mistakes so you can improve SEO performance.
 You’ll probably discover content that:

 - Repeats previous topics